impress-org/givewp/readme.txt

 * Fix: Resolved an issue where Stripe Payment Element was causing an error when donation amount is zero
 * Security: Removed Faker PHP library from production to prevent malicious direct access
 * Security: Further improved our data sanitization and validation across all of GiveWP to prevent malicious serialized data
-* Dev: Resolved php 8.1 compatibility warnings for Give_Addon_Activation_Banner, Give_License, and CurrencySwitcherSetting classes,
+* Dev: Resolved php 8.1 compatibility warnings for Give_Addon_Activation_Banner, Give_License, and CurrencySwitcherSetting classes

 = 3.17.1: October 22nd, 2024 =
 * Fix: Resolved an issue with PayPal donation buttons where clicking the GiveWP donate button was causing an error.